 Prepare Your Laptop to Access the UF Wireless Network

-- Click on the orange “Auto Configuration” button.
+- Click on the orange “GET ONLINE” button.

-- Follow the instructions that will guide you through the process.
+- Run the NetworkWizardLoader (Cloudpath) and follow the instructions that will guide you through the process.

 - If the automatic process fails, please follow the manual set-up instructions for your operating system, located here.

 - Note for Mac and Windows users, please be aware that after completing these previous steps, your laptop will be scanned for the latest anti-virus software.
 If none is found, you will be presented with an option to download a free anti-virus software package.
 You must have an up-to-date anti-virus software package installed to gain access to the UF wireless network.

 - If you are still unable to access the wireless network after completing the above steps, contact the UF Law Technology Services Department from 8 a.m.-5 p.m.
 Monday-Friday or the UF Computing Help Desk for assistance 24 hours a day, 7 days a week.

 - Parking is very limited at the law school and around campus.